MrAlias/otel-schema/OTEP.md

 * The format must support at least null, boolean, string, double precision floating point (IEEE 754-1985), or signed 64 bit integer value types.
 * Custom span processors, exporters, samplers, or other user defined extension components can be configured using this format.
 * Configure SDK, but also configure instrumentation.
-* It needs to be able to version stability while evolving
+* Must offer stability guarantees while supporting evolution
-* The configuration can be validated client side.
+* The structure of the configuration can be validated via a schema.
 * Support environment variable substitution to give users the option to avoid storing secrets in these files.

 ## Internal details